OTR WELLNESS

 Iwona has a person-centered, trauma informed approach with her clients.
 She is incorporating art therapy, movement, and meditation in her practice.
 Iwona is also a huge believer in using humor and lightheartedness to tackle day-to-day stress.
 Iwona will bring her healing yoga and art skills along with her clinical skills to OTR as she grows in her career as a therapist.
 She also provides trauma informed yoga and individual, couples, and group therapy services to our first responders, military, and medical populations.
 She enjoys participating in community outreach with our various client populations as well.
 Iwona also participates in our FRWP providing wellness checks and supportive services.

-Direct Supervisors: Dr. Sarah Farnaby, PsyD, LPC & Jennifer Fuentes, MA, LPC
+Direct Clinical Supervisors: Dr. Sarah Farnaby, PsyD, LPC & Jennifer Fuentes, MS, LPC

 Everlis is a Licensed Professional Counselor (LPC) and certified clinical trauma professional (CCTP).
 She earned her MA in Clinical Mental Counseling from Marymount University and an MA in Victim Services Management from Sam Houston State University.
 She is a Stevenson University alumni with a BA in Paralegal Studies.
 Everlis joined our team to grow her clinical interests in trauma and working with adolescents, adults and families.
 She has a professional background in legal services through a private practice for individuals applying for legal status in the US as well as providing advocacy assistance for survivors of crimes with the State's Attorney's Office of Prince George's County.
 Everlis will be providing psychological support services for those in need with varied immigration and refugee statuses.
 She also provides clinical support in local hospital emergency rooms.
 Everlis has focused her training and experience in working with adolescents and their families in a school-based setting in the Washington DC metro.
 Her work and training continues to grow in the area of trauma informed services and working with out first responders and military population.
 Everlis has been providing therapy services to our families of first responders and our military personnel.
 Everlis is also available to provide services in Spanish.

-Bridget is a Clinical Resident in Training at OTR (August 2023-August 2024) as part of her MA in Clinical Mental Health Counseling with Marymount University.
+Bridget completed her training as part of her MA in Clinical Mental Health Counseling with Marymount University at OTR.
 She earned her undergraduate degree from James Madison University in Psychology.
 Bridget is devoted to assisting a broad range of clients, focusing mainly on the importance of immediate intervention of those experiencing trauma.
 She is passionate about helping military members, first responders, and refugees.
 In March of 2023, Bridget furthered her research skills and presented on the immediate needs of refugees in Eastern Europe.
-This opportunity has motivated her to continue assisting populations of trauma.
-She is utilizing this clinical placement to strengthen her techniques when helping individuals experiencing trauma, anxiety, and depression.
+This opportunity motivated her to continue assisting populations of trauma.
+She is focused on helping individuals experiencing trauma, anxiety, and depression.
 She has experience working with students and alumni in higher education, assisting them with their career goals and needs.
+In March 2024 she presented research on Stressors and Trauma Experienced by Military and First Respondersthe in Germany for an international clinical audience.
 Bridget also has been involved in supportive services with our local first responders.
-In March 2024 she will be travelling abroad for a 2 weeks study involving international first responder wellness and military health.
+She recently was part of the development of and co-leading of the Significant Others/Family of First Responders Support Group and continues to be an ongoing active presence with our FRWP.